 How: Customers can select to have their order delivered by the Girl Scout or shipped directly to them.
-Products to be delivered by Girl Scouts will be shipped directly to the troop in November for distribution to Girl Scouts and families.
+Products to be delivered by Girl Scouts will be available to pick-up for the troop to deliver in October to customers.

-Why: Troops earn 20% of total sales that will be deposited into troop bank accounts in December.
+Why: Troops earn 20% of total sales that will be available for troops to spend in November.